Create effective text ads: Google Best Practices

 - Implement 3-5 ads per ad group.
 The more ads that are present in an ad group, the more options you’ll have for success in an auction.

 - Ad variations allow you to easily create and test variations of your ads across multiple campaigns or your entire account.
 For example, you can test how well your ads perform if you were to change your call to action from "Buy now" to "Buy today."
 Or you can test changing your headline to "Call Now for a Free Quote" across ads in multiple campaigns.
+Note that ad variations don’t yet work with responsive search ads.

 - Learn what works for you, and keep track of the findings.
 Don’t repeat tests that you completed six months ago.
 Test with purpose.
 Like they taught you in science class in high school: establish a hypothesis; prove or disprove that hypothesis; document results; test again.